 Welcome Back, HITS!

 As one of this year’s sponsors, we’re excited for this year’s HITS Ocala Winter Circuit and what we’re expecting to be an exceptional three months of world-class hunter/jumper competitions!
-The city of Ocala has been privileged to host this renowned event featuring the biggest names in equestrian sport since 2002, a relationship that continues to grow today.
+The city of Ocala has been privileged to host this renowned horse show featuring the biggest names in equestrian sport since 2002, a relationship that continues to grow today.

 Every year, HITS hosts 12 weeks of USEF-Rated Hunter / Jumper competitions starting in December and ending in March, showcasing the talents of riders and equine athletes alike.
 HITS continues to attract world-class talent to the Ocala / Marion County area, a competition that culminates in the HITS $1 Million Grand Prix Finale at the end of March.
 For more information on this year’s season, schedule, or prize list, check out the website here!

 Introducing: The 2021 HITS Best Barn Area Contest